How Should Programmers Dress at Work?

 And while I’ve been guilty of less than professional dress myself, my answer to that question is a firm no.

-Years of experience and careful observation, as well as my own missteps, have taught me that how you dress and the image you present to the world matter.
+Years of experience and careful observation, as well as my own missteps, have taught me that how you dress and the image you present to the world matter — they're an important soft skill that any software developer should pay attention to.

 Even if you are just a code monkey.